Wondering what shoujo

 Think of it like TV channels.
 ‘Disney Channel’ is a demographic-focused channel (for kids and families), but it airs shows that are comedies, dramas, or musicals.
 The genre is the type of show, while the channel is the intended audience.
 In this analogy, shoujo is the channel, and romance is just one of the popular show types it airs.

-What Are the Core Characteristics of Shoujo Manga?
+What Are the Core Characteristics of Shoujo Manga ?

-Here are the core traits that help you identify a shoujo manga:
+Here are the core traits that help you identify a shoujo

 - Art Style: The visual language often focuses on conveying emotion.
 This includes large, detailed eyes, soft and flowing lines, and elegant character designs.
 Panels may be decorated with flowers, sparkles, or abstract patterns called screentones to create a specific mood.